Caring for Contact Lenses and Glasses: What You Should Know

 • Only wear them on your nose and not on the top of your head

 Not wearing your glasses correctly can cause the frames to become misaligned.
-When this occurs, it can actually make them less effective even if they’re perfectly clean.
-If you’re concerned bad habits have caused your frames to become misaligned, bring them with you to your next appointment and our optical team can readjust them for you.
+When this occurs, it can actually make them less effective, even if they’re perfectly clean.
+If your frames have become misaligned, bring them with you to your next appointment, and our optical team can readjust them for you.

 What to Avoid When Caring for Your Prescription Glasses